switch-business-energy-supplier

 MPAN / MPRN Your unique electricity (MPAN) or gas (MPRN) meter reference number.
 Found on any energy bill and needed when you switch supplier.

-What if I am already on a rollover or out-of-contract rate?
+What if I am already on a rollover or out-of-contract rate

-If your contract has already ended and you have been moved onto a rollover or out-of-contract rate, the good news is there are usually no exit fees and no notice period required.
+If your contract has already ended and you have been moved onto a rollover or out-of-contract rate, the good news is that there are usually no exit fees and no notice period required.
 You can switch business energy supplier straight away and the sooner you do, the more you save.

 When you are already out of contract When energy prices look set to rise

-Fixed or Variable: Which Business Energy Tariff Is Right for You?
+Fixed or Variable: Which Business Energy Tariff Is Right for You

 When you switch business energy supplier, you will need to choose between a fixed-rate or variable-rate tariff.
 Here is a breakdown of what each one means: